-Mining History: Gold production was first recorded from Benzdorp in the late 1800's when English and Dutch companies exploited the alluvial deposits.
+Mining History: Gold production was first recorded from Benzdorp in the late 1800s when English and Dutch companies exploited the alluvial deposits.
 The Jungle Queen dredge produced over 500,000 oz. alone over a 40-year period.
-In more recent times, hundreds of illegal small-scale miners typically produce up to 10,000's oz. gold each year by reprocessing the river gravels.
-Canarc acquired its property option in 1996 and since then has spent US \$2 million on 1000's of soil samples, 100's of deep auger drill holes, and three long bulldozer trenches.
+In more recent times, hundreds of illegal small-scale miners typically produce up to 10,000 oz. gold each year by reprocessing the river gravels.
+Canarc acquired its property option in 1996 and since then has spent US\$2 million on thousands of soil samples, hundreds of deep auger drill holes, and six long bulldozer trenches.

 Property Geology: Most of the known gold prospects occur on the easternmost 5% of the property within a northeast-trending greenstone belt of meta-volcanic and meta-sedimentary rocks intruded by dioritic plutons and crosscut by northeast north and northwest-trending structures.
 Every creek for 20 km has produced or is currently producing placer gold.
 Canarc has focused on four gold prospects that are now drill ready.
 The JQA prospect alone measures 750 m long x 250 m wide averaging 1 gpt gold, open in all directions.
-The exploration target here is a porphyry gold deposit of several hundred million tonnes containing 2.5 to 10 million oz. gold down to 250 m in depth.